24 rational curves on K3 surfaces: Proofs of Theorems and

 \subsection{Degree bound $h>43d^2$ in characteristic $3$}

-One easily verifies that each exceptional case in characteristic $p=3$ (i.e. \eqref{item1}, (5), (6)) features a divisor of Kodaira type $\IK_3^*$ with 4 disjoint sections, one attached to each exterior fibre component.
+One easily verifies that each exceptional case in characteristic $p=3$ (i.e. \eqref{item1}, (5), (6)) features a divisor of Kodaira type $\IK_3^*$ with 4 disjoint sections, one meeting each simple fibre component (the monovalent vertices in the corresponding extended Dynkin diagram).
 Let $G$ denote the Gram matrix.